Activity distinction

 Tandem paragliding is a different kind of flight.

 In Montenegro, a first-time passenger is normally attached to a tandem pilot.
 The launch is from a suitable hill, slope, ridge, or mountain takeoff, not from an aircraft.
-The pilot manages the wing and route while the passenger follows simple instructions for preparation, takeoff, flight, and landing.
+The pilot manages the wing and flight path while the passenger follows simple instructions for preparation, takeoff, flight, and landing.

 The central feeling is usually not free fall.
 It is glide, exposure, view, air movement, and the way the coast, bay, mountain, or valley opens from above.
 The day still carries real risk and must be handled carefully, but the experience is not designed to imitate a skydive.